gvp-study/CarND-Capstone/Capstone.md

 I implemented this project based on the lessons and the code walk through done by the instructors.
 The bulk of the time I spent was on getting the subsystems working together.
 The figure below shows the system architecture.
 ![alt text][image1]

-Note that I have not implemented the tl_detector/image_classification module due to time constraints.
-I hope to finish this and submit a complete project in the coming weeks.

 ## Waypoint Updater
 The track the car navigates through is represented by a series of waypoints recorded in a map file.
 The waypoint_updater.py file updates the waypoints that the car has to follow in space and time based on the state of the traffic lights.
 ![alt text][image2]